Ighenvex/lol_adc_picker/README.md

 2. Pprint (Optional, will require editing line 86)

 # Running the Code:
-Make sure that the path to your chromedriver executable is correct.
+Make sure that the path to your chromedriver executable is correct, then just run champion.py